vuejs/vitepress/docs/en/guide/markdown.md

 A [list of valid languages](https://shiki.style/languages) is available on Shiki's repository.

-You may also customize syntax highlight theme in app config.
+You may also customize the syntax highlighting theme in the app config.
 Please see [`markdown` options](../reference/site-config#markdown) for more details.

 ## Line Highlighting in Code Blocks